marcoggnz/datahack-kafka/README.md

-# Kafka Twitter Sentiment Analysis Pipeline
+# Kafka X Sentiment Analysis Pipeline

 A real-time sentiment analysis system using **Apache Kafka** and **Hugging Face Transformers**, powered by a local Kafka cluster in Docker.
 Tweets are simulated from a CSV file and analyzed using a fine-tuned BERT model.
 This project is part of the Master's in Big Data Architecture & Engineering at Datahack.